 On the top, you see a statistic regarding the number of Apps included, and the Occupied size out of a total of 1,000 TB.

 In this view, you get information about the Application Name, Publisher, Type, Quantity, Maximum number of Endpoint Licenses, Maximum number of Server Licenses, Total Price Endpoints, Total Price Servers, Discovered Endpoints, Discovered Servers, License Key, and Expiration Date.
-Clicking the Application Name will redirect you to the SAM Details page where you can edit the license information.
+Clicking the Application Name will redirect you to the SAM Details page, where you can edit the license information.
 The primary properties of a SAM item are the Application Name and the Alias.
 The Alias property represents a list of expressions used for automatically discovering assets by their name.
 Since multiple assets may be part of the same license (only having different versions), multiple assets may match the same Software Assets Management item.
-Since the same software can be bought from multiple publishers in multiple ways, in the editor (SAM Details page) there is a “Details” tab granting the possibility to input multiple license details concerning multiple publishers.
+Since the same software can be bought from multiple publishers in multiple ways, in the editor (SAM Details page), there is a “Details” tab granting the possibility to input multiple license details concerning multiple publishers.
 The Create New License functionality allows you to add a new license for a specific application.
 The SAM view is available if Software Asset Management and Infinity Management are enabled in the Group Policy settings.

 I. Preparing, encrypting, and uploading the installer